ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     #.
 Spheres;
     #.
 Planes;
     #.   *Constructive Solid Geometry* (CSG);
     #.
-Cubes;
+Triangles;
     #.
-Triangles.
+Meshes.

--   We will deal with cubes and triangles next week, since they are usually associated with more advanced topics (*bounding boxes* and *triangle meshes*).
+-   We will deal with triangle meshes and cubes next week, since they are usually associated with more advanced topics (*bounding boxes* and *triangle meshes*).

 # Spheres {#spheres}